cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # Releases

+A release is a collection of source code, configuration files and startup scripts used to run services, along with a version number that uniquely identifies the components.
+When creating a new release, you should use a source code manager (like [git](http://git-scm.com/)) to manage new versions of the contained files.

 ## Release Repository

 A BOSH Release is built from a directory tree following a structure described in this section:

 ## Jobs

-TBW
+Jobs are realization of packages, i.e. running one or more processes from a package.
+A job contains the configuration files and startup scripts to run the binaries from a package.

+There is a *one to many* mapping between jobs and VMs - only one job can run in any given VM, but many VMs can run the same job.
+E.g. there can be four VMs running the Cloud Controller job, but the Cloud Controller job and the DEA job can not run on the same VM.
+If you need to run two different processes (from two different packages) on the same VM, you need to create a job which starts both processes.

 ### Prepare script

-TBW
+If a job needs to assemble itself from other jobs (like a super-job) a `prepare` script can be used, which is run before the job is packaged up, and can create, copy or modify files.

 ### Job templates

 The job templates are generalized configuration files and scripts for a job, which uses [ERB](http://ruby-doc.org/stdlib-1.9.3/libdoc/erb/rdoc/ERB.html) files to generate the final configuration files and scripts used when a Stemcell is turned into a job.

-When a confiuration file is turned into a template, instance specific information is abstracted into a property which later is provided when the [director][director] starts the job on a VM.
+When a configuration file is turned into a template, instance specific information is abstracted into a property which later is provided when the [director][director] starts the job on a VM.
 E.g. which port the webserver should run on, or which username and password a databse should use.

 The files are located in the `templates` directory and the mapping between template file and its final location is provided in the job `spec` file in the templates section.
 E.g.

     templates:
       foo_ctl.erb: bin/foo_ctl
       foo.yml.erb: config/foo.yml
       foo.txt: config/foo.txt

 ### Use of properties